Updated November 2017

 There is no way to hide it: this is our most subjective rating criteria.
 Nevertheless, style is an important consideration in a footwear choice, so we felt that it was necessary to include it in our rating criteria.
 Regardless of what we have to say about this metric, skimming through our photo gallery will give you of what you think about each shoe's style.
 One thing we thought important when considering the style of each product was how appropriate it would be to wear it on outdoor terrain and in an urban setting.
 This was relevant since you should feel comfortable wearing these shoes both on rocky and muddy terrain and out with friends for drinks.
 This metric accounted for 10% of a product's overall score.

-.
+models.
 All of these models were low-profile, with both neutral and more flashy color options.
-They truly look at home both in the mountains and on the streets.
+They look at home both in the mountains and on the streets.

 This model earns its style points.